 My main research interest is in the field of Belgian and Francophone literature and culture with a particular focus on contemporary women’s writing.
 I am also interested in issues surrounding cultural identities in Francophone countries and currently works on contemporary Francophone illness narratives in relation to trauma and gender.

 I have recently been looking into the lives of Belgian refugees in the West of Scotland during World War 1 and, in particular, into women’s health during their time in exile from Belgium.
-Throughout 2017, in collaboration with Dr Jacqueline Jenkinson (University of Stirling), I am co-organising a series of workshops and events arising from a Royal Society of Edinburgh collaborative workshops award on the subject: Uncovering civilian war trauma among female Belgian refugees in Scotland during the First World War.
+Throughout 2017 and 2018, in collaboration with Dr Jacqueline Jenkinson (University of Stirling), I am co-organising a series of workshops and events arising from a Royal Society of Edinburgh collaborative workshops award on the subject: Uncovering civilian war trauma among female Belgian refugees in Scotland during the First World War.
 More on the project and the series of events can be found at https://stirlingcentrescottishstudies.wordpress.com.

 In March 2016, at the University of Strathclyde, I co-organised an international conference entitled Trauma and Gender in 20th Century European Literature, which was funded by the Wellcome Trust.

 I am a member of the Literature, Culture and Place and The Centre for the Social History of Health and Healthcare (CSHHH) research groups at the University of Strathclyde, and I am also an Honorary Fellow in the School of Literatures, Languages and Cultures at the University of Edinburgh where she contributes to the activities of the Centre de Recherches Francophones Belges.
 I am a member of the Association Européenne d’Etudes Francophones and of the Women in French in Scotland and Women in French networks.